Skip to content

 Getting startedยค

 JPC is a JAX library for training neural networks with Predictive Coding (PC).
-It is built on top of three main libraries:

 JPC provides a simple, fast and flexible API for training of a variety of PCNs including discriminative, generative and hybrid models.

-• Like JAX, JPC is completely functional in design, and the core library is <1000 lines of code.
+• Like JAX, JPC is completely functional in design, and the core library code is <1000 lines of code.

 • JPC also provides some analytical tools that can be used to study and potentially diagnose issues with PCNs.